Nietzsche's Letters | 1868This page in German© The Nietzsche Channel

 5. Heinrich Laube (1806-1884): German writer and playwright who became the director of the city theater in February 1869.
 Graf Essex was written in 1856.

 6. "Glaukidion" (little owl).
 A nickname for the actress Susanne Klemm.
 Her popular carte de visite photos were taken by the Leipzig photographer and engraver, C. August Alexander Eulenstein.
 "Owl" in German is "Eule."
 Nietzsche got to know her at the Biedermann residence, where she was a frequent guest.
 See Nietzsche's 10-27-1868 letter to Erwin Rohde.
+In 1870, Klemm married a merchant named Schwabe.
+In 1894, her palatial residence in Leipzig was at Elsterstrasse 38.
+See Neuer Theater-Almanach für das Jahr 1895.
+Berlin: F.A.
+Günther, 1895, 232.

 7. Georg Curtius (1820-1885): German philologist at Leipzig since 1862.
 Curtius' letter is lost.
-See the entry for Curtius in Nietzsche's Library.
+See his entry in Nietzsche's Library.

 8. Georg Curtius' wife Amalie (née Reichhelm).